 Expert Tips

 - Do not overcook the noodles.
-If you want that delicious chewy texture, only boil them for 3 minutes and strain immediately.
+If you want that delicious chewy texture, only boil them for 3 minutes and strain immediately and rinse under cold running water.

 - Immediately after boiling your eggs, place them in an ice water bath.
-This makes it easier to crack and peel the,.
+This makes it easier to crack and peel them.

-- When you are ready to crack and peel the egg, crack from the base of the egg (the less pointy end) and peel from the base.
-This will make it easier for you to have a perfectly peeled egg.
+- When you are ready to crack and peel the egg, use to a spoon to crack from the base of the egg (the less pointy end) and peel from the base.

 FAQ